botirk38/GuardianAI/README.md

-# Project: API Gateway and Code Detective
+# Project: Safe Contracts API

 This project consists of a Spring Cloud Gateway application (`api_gateway_vuln_detection`) and a Rust-based service (`code_detective`).
 The gateway routes requests to the `code_detective` service and handles OAuth2 authentication and rate limiting using Redis.